 Here, we outline five options for owners that have gone through the capital allocation exercise and are committed to formalizing a dividend policy.
 Shareholder priorities and specifics for each business should inform the choice of policy.

 Common Dividend Policies

 A fixed dollar dividend is the company’s distribution of a specified dollar amount of dividends according to a predetermined schedule (such as quarterly or annually).
 This policy provides shareholders with a consistent source of liquidity, which tends to build confidence among shareholders.

 While most commonly used by more mature companies with stable earnings and steady cash flow, a company can also create a reserve that allows it to pay a fixed, stable dividend even when earnings are low, or there are losses.
 Given this predictability, it is favored by a shareholder base (for instance, retirees or widows/widowers) that relies on regular dividends for yearly expenses.

 In theory, fixed payments may be adjusted but tend to be “sticky upward.”
 There is high shareholder pressure to maintain dividends at or above the fixed amount.
 In some cases, this forces the company to maintain cash reserves or even borrow for an inevitable market downturn and limits management from allocating these resources elsewhere.

 In addition, suppose the dividend is too high.
 In that case, it can siphon a company’s cash and prevent or delay necessary investments in the business, which could impede a company’s ability to thrive in the longer term.
 When considering a fixed annual dividend, management must plan for good and bad years for the business.

 Fixed Payout Ratio

-While this policy is flexible and prioritizes business needs, particularly in years or periods of underperformance, it can lead to inconsistent dividends and more uncertainty for shareholders.
-As such, this policy is not as suitable for shareholders that prefer more predictable liquidity streams.
+While this policy is flexible and prioritizes business needs, particularly in years or periods of underperformance, it can lead to inconsistent or irregular dividends and more shareholder uncertainty.
+As such, this policy is unsuitable for shareholders that prefer more predictable liquidity streams.